josmar-crwdstffng/angular/aio/content/tutorial/toh-pt4.md

 The `HeroService.getHeroes` method used to return a `Hero[]`.
 Now it returns an `Observable<Hero[]>`.

-You'll have to adjust to that difference in `HeroesComponent`.
+you will have to adjust to that difference in `HeroesComponent`.

 Find the `getHeroes` method and replace it with the following code \(shown side-by-side with the previous version for comparison\)